Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

 description: "Computer Science is awesome and amazing, trust me!"
 ---

 Computer Science is awesome and amazing, trust me!
-There are always more than one way to come to a solution to a given problem in most cases.
+There is always more than one way to come to a solution to a given problem in most cases.

 In this tutorial we will learn how to solve the [Free Code Camp **DNA Pairing Challenge**](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/dna-pairing) in five different ways.